DSAutomations/dockerhass-docs/DockerHASS-docs.md

 ```
 Change `badpass` to something else

-*Note: the environmental variables above should work on a raspberry pi, *
+*Note: the environmental variables above should work on a raspberry pi, but you may need to adjust USERID or GROUPID if you're on a different system or have added additional users.
+You can find these values by evoking `id` on the command line.
+Assign the UID of your user which has permissions into your shared directory and the GID of docker*

 Save the file by pressing  `Ctrl-o` then exit with `Ctrl-x`.
 Make sure that you're in the `samba-server` directory and bring up the container: